 Once you find and purchase a ukulele for your child, don’t forget to also pick up some essential accessories.
 An electronic tuner will make keeping their ukulele in tune easier for your child, while a case or gig bag will protect it during transport.
 After all, you just spent a good chunk of cash on a new ukulele, why wouldn’t you do your best to protect it from harm?
 Other essential accessories include a spare set of strings and a cleaning cloth so your child can wipe down their ukulele after each use.
 Finally, some ukulele players find that they enjoy playing with a pick, while others just use their fingers.
 Regardless of the accessory you need, Music & Arts is here to help.

 A ukulele can be an expensive purchase, which is why finding an affordable and durable ukulele is so important.
 That’s why many parents turn to Music & Arts.
 With over 130 stores across 23 states and over 50,000 products on our website, you’ll find one of the largest selections of gear, accessories, and instruments on our website.
-If you have questions about the specificities of a particular ukulele, contact us and we’ll be happy to answer any of your questions.
+If you have questions about the specifications of a particular ukulele, contact us and we’ll be happy to answer any of your questions.
 With one of the largest product offerings in the world, we offer educator-approved band instruments and accessories, including a variety of ukuleles, from some of the most-trusted brands in the industry.
 Find a location near you.